alexander-held/Belle-II-cabinetry/README.md

 ## How to run

 You can run the `talk.ipynb` notebook in this repository via the Binder logo at the top of this file.
+The evaluated/ folder contains a copy of the notebook with all cells evaluated.

 ## Further resources
 - `cabinetry` on GitHub: https://github.com/scikit-hep/cabinetry/